Rules And Procedures

 6. After class judging is complete, repairs to existing lights are allowed prior to the Lights Class judging; however, no new lights can be added.

-7. Points earned in the other special feature classes and lights classes will not be included in the overall point total for Working Truck Best of Show.
+7. Points earned in the paint & graphics special feature class and lights class will not be included in the overall point total for Best of Show.

-9. Bring questionable matters to Show Management and we will decide if it should be removed or covered.
+9. Bring questions concerning your display to Show Management and we will decide if it should be removed or covered.
 You will not have points deducted for covering it up.
 If you fail to bring it to our attention and the judges consider it offensive, you risk losing points.

 Trophies & Awards